| Image Design: Bala Kumar |

 ![]() |

-Image Credit: Bollywood Hungama |
+| Hardik Pandya Image Credit: Bollywood Hungama |

 Team work is the key to success

 Team work is always a key ingredient to achieve greater success.
 Especially in a sport like cricket it becomes even more critical.
-It was the complete team effort in the the limited overs leg of this tour that brought fruitful results to the victorious team.
-Australia were brilliant in setting up big totals & then defending with some strong bowling performances during the ODIs whereas India put up an excellent show in the T20s with both ball & bat.
+It was the complete team effort in the the limited overs leg of this tour that brought fruitful results to the victorious teams respectively.
+Australia were brilliant in setting up big totals & then defending with some strong bowling performances during the ODIs whereas India put up an excellent show in the T20Is with both ball & bat.
 Individual brilliance can win you battles but team work can win you wars.
 This series once again proved that.

 Hard work always pays off